ghazanhaider/buildroot-configs/README.md

 - linux-config becomes output/build/linux-6.3.8/.config
 - uboot-config becomes output/build/uboot-2022.04/.config
 - uclibc-config becomes output/build/uclibc-1.0.43/.config
+- at91dataflashboot-config becomes output/build/at91dataflashboot-1.05/.config
-- at91bootstrap-config beomces output/build/at91bootstrap3-v3.10.3/.config
+- IGNORE: at91bootstrap-config beomces output/build/at91bootstrap3-v3.10.3/.config

 Notes:
-- AT91Bootstrap3 should be configured to boot from Dataflash and write it to Dataflash (address 0x0).
+- IGNORE: AT91Bootstrap3 should be configured to boot from Dataflash and write it to Dataflash (address 0x0).
+- Use at91dataflashboot-1.05 instead of AT91Bootstrap3 for this board
 - UBoot and Kernel can both be written to NAND in the usual spots
+- The interrupt pin for Ethernet (PC11) conflicts with CTS for usart0.
+You can only use non-hardware usart0 with ethernet
+- Do NOT configure Driver Model for Ethernet.
+That blocks DM9000.
+- You will not see a DM9000/Davicom ethernet option in uboot config, it is selected automatically by the board.

 Make all

 TODO Fixes:
 - I have the rev 0.006 board.
 The Errata for the chip says that it can only boot from Dataflash with no workarounds.
 - There's a jumper J21 that selects between SD card and Dataflash.
-- To boot from an SD card, I must have this jumper at 1-2 during boot to UBoot, then switch to 2-3 before kernel boot so that an SD card can be used.
+- To boot from an SD card, I must have jumper J21 at 1-2 during boot to UBoot.
 - The clock for SPI conflicts with the clock for MMC0.
 I've disabled SPI which disables Linux kernel's access to the Dataflash as well as to the touch controller.
 Maybe a fix here is to use the SD card using SPI mode and ignore MMC0?
-- Need to also test J21 set to connect 1-2-3 to see if everything will work, I suspect not.
-- Also Davicom DM9000 driver is compiled in but the DTS does not have it in.
-Need to check how to configure it in the DTS (EBI CS configure?
-Interrupt pin configure?) before use.

 Do not use the stock dts/dtb file, use this at91sam9261ek.dts.